An Overview of the Global Women's Institute

 The WEAVE Collective at Commission on the Status of Women (CSW)

-This year, GWI is co-sponsoring several events to showcase the work of the WEAVE (Women Engaged Against Violence Everywhere) Collective.
+This year, GWI co-sponsored several events to showcase the work of the WEAVE (Women Engaged Against Violence Everywhere) Collective.
 Across three different events, researchers from India, Nicaragua, Australia, and South Africa are presenting their key findings about the critical role that women's movements play in the struggle to end violence against women and girls.

 Maureen Murphy Published in the Journal of Family Violence